 Vaccinating cats and kittens

-Cat vaccinations help to protect your pets from severe infectious diseases.
-It also prevents them from passing anything nasty on to other animals in the area.
+Vaccinations help to protect your cat from severe infectious diseases.
+It also prevents them from passing anything nasty on to other animals in your area.
 Vaccinating your kitten is one of the most important things you should do in your first few weeks as a cat owner.

 When should kittens be vaccinated?

-To help protect kittens they'll need two sets of vaccinations to get them started.
-Kittens should have their first set of vaccinations at nine weeks old and at three months old they should receive the second set to boost their immune system.
-After this, kittens and cats usually need 'booster' vaccinations every twelve months.
+Your kitten will need two sets of vaccinations to get them started - their first set at nine weeks old and a second booster set at three months old.
+After this, kittens and cats usually need 'booster' vaccinations once a year.

 Until your kitten is fully vaccinated (and neutered), you should keep him or her inside.